-A leasehold purchase can take at least eight to 10 weeks, but a huge number of things could delay that.
-In an ideal world a chain-free sale shouldn’t take longer than three months, add in a chain to the complications of leasehold and you could be looking at six months.
+A leasehold purchase can take at least eight to 10 weeks, but a number of things could delay that.
+A chain-free sale shouldn’t take longer than three months but if you are in a chain and if there are any complications with the lease and it is possible to take as long as six months.

 Do I need leasehold indemnity insurance?